gsoules/MkDocs/digital-archive/docs/archivist/vocabulary-editor.md

 ## See which items use a term

 To see which items use a specific term, click the number that appears to the left of the term.
 The screenshot below shows that 35 items use the term `Image, Art, Drawing`.
-You could click on `35` to see search results for the 35 items that have that term as their **_Type_**.
+You can click on `35` to see search results for the 35 items that use that term as their **_Type_**.

 ![See which items use a term](vocabulary-editor-7.jpg)